Early Literacy is what children know about reading and writing before they can actually read and write.

 Winnipeg Public Library Early Literacy Programs are designed by Library staff to support the development of early literacy skills.

-Early Literacy Programs are offered in 8-week sessions in the Fall, Winter and Spring.
-Registration is required for all pre-school programs except select Family Story Time programs, which are drop-in on a first-come, first-served basis.
+Early Literacy Programs are offered in 5-week sessions in the Fall, Winter and Spring.
+Registration is required for all pre-school programs..
 Library branches may rotate the programs they offer.

 Early literacy is a priority during the summer as well.
-Keep an eye on the newsletter and online program calendar for non-sessional programs supporting early literacy, such as Babies Love Books for babies newborn to 18 months and a parent/caregiver, or our family-friendly drop-in program, Ready, Set, Read!
+Keep an eye on the newsletter and online program calendar for non-sessional programs supporting early literacy, such as Babies Love Books for babies newborn to 18 months and a caregiver, or Tales for Toddlers for children ages 19-36 months and a caregiver.

 From late June to the end of August, Winnipeg Public Library participates in the TD Summer Reading Club, encouraging families with kids from babies up to 12 years old to enjoy books and reading all summer long with fun activity booklets and programs.